Kyphosis Factsheet (for Schools)

 Mild kyphosis usually isn't visible, doesn't cause any other problems, and doesn't need medical treatment.
 Larger curves look like a hunched back or poor posture.
 The curvature can be painful.
 In severe cases, it might cause problems with breathing or weakness or numbness in the legs.

-Kids and teens with severe kyphosis often need back braces and physical therapy.
-A few might need surgery.
+Kids and teens with severe kyphosis often need physical therapy.
+Some kids with severe kyphosis may need a back brace, and a few might need surgery.
 Those who do have surgery usually can resume an active lifestyle after treatment.

 Students with kyphosis might:

-- feel embarrassed about wearing a back brace to school
+- if they need a back brace, feel embarrassed about wearing a it to school

 - miss a lot of class time if they need surgery (up to a month)